 How often should I brush my dog’s teeth to prevent enamel damage?

-It’s recommended to brush your dog’s teeth at least 2-3 times a week, but daily brushing is ideal.
-Regular brushing removes plaque and food particles that can lead to enamel damage and other dental issues.
+Brushing your dog’s teeth at least 2-3 times a week is recommended, but daily brushing is ideal.
+Regular brushing removes plaque and food particles that can damage enamel and other dental issues.

 Can dogs recover from tooth enamel damage?

 Unfortunately, once enamel is damaged, it cannot regenerate.
-However, you can prevent further damage and protect the remaining enamel with proper dental care and professional treatments.
+However, proper dental care and professional treatments can prevent further damage and protect the remaining enamel.

 What are the early signs of dog tooth enamel damage?